 Update - Ultra Cinemas Of Panama To Investigate Boquete For Movie Theater And Convention Center -

-Plans are for a Meeting to take Place on Thursday July 17th for those Interested in the Project
+Plans are for a Meeting to take Place for those Interested in the Project

 For the convention center side, we are looking for individuals, service clubs or organizations that can help with Bingo's, card games, darts, casinos, and games of chance for the total Vegas experience.
 That would include a food court with restaurants included from Boquete, David, Panama City and beyond.
 An Irish Pub would be nice, so the entertainment list is large.
 Churches may be interested in early morning services with 200 seats available, a stage, a microphone, and a big screen and projector room.
 We know that Boquete has the experienced individuals to make this happen, both retired and currently working.